 Even this test is not without its faults.
 For Johansen’s approach to work, all variables must have the same order of integration.
 If any variable has a different order of integration, we cannot use the Johansen Test.
 For instance, we might have 3 variables that are I(1) and can be cointegrated with each other but one more variable that is I(2) in the model.
 Then, we cannot apply this test to all 4 variables because one of them is I(2).

 However, we can still test for cointegration and obtain the long-run estimates using the ARDL (Autoregressive Distributed Lag) approach.
 This is often used when some of the variables have a different order of integration.
-The disadvantage of this approach is that it is a single equation method of estimation.
+The disadvantage of this approach is that it is not applicable to multiple cointegrating relationships.

 Models for Cointegration: Error Correction, VECM and ARDL